telliott99/MyJava/numbers.rst

     double d = i;

-which assigns the value of the integer ``i`` to the double ``d`, a floating point number.
+which assigns the value of the integer ``i`` to the double ``d``, a floating point number.
 The compiler accepts this happily and "promotes" the value in the process.
 But going the other way:

 .. sourcecode:: java

     int j = (int) d;

-We have to tell the compiler explicitly that we really do mean to convert our float value to an integer.
+we have to tell the compiler explicitly that we really do mean to convert our float value to an integer.
 The notation ``(int) d`` is a "cast", that returns a new value with the "type" of integer.
 We can even do this:

 .. sourcecode:: java